Redblueflame/rfcs/rfc/xxxx-experimental-features.md

-## Notes
-Should use custom attributes

-Has to be checked in compiler stage

-Has to be enabled in both top of files and in project settings

-## Examples
-Networking api could be a useful example
-Major refactor of the ressource loader (Needs to disable a standard & active feature to work, has to take that into account.)

 # Summary

 This RFC aims to add a step in the lifecyle of any API or module, called `experimental phase`.
 It explains in more details the broad description present in the [RFC 9](https://github.com/QuiltMC/rfcs/pull/9).